smoya/ratio/docs/decisions.md

 ## Architecture

-The idea behind `ratio` is provide a simple
+The idea behind `ratio` is to provide a basic service for rate limiting web requests.

 ## Good practices